KPpaolocaldera/crud/README.md

 or a tool for cloning the repository, which can also be the IDE itself.

 Then, run the application without any further modification.
-Use the postman collection attached below to perform REST HTTP calls to the endpoints exposed by the application.
+Use the [postman collection]() to perform REST HTTP calls to the endpoints exposed by the application.

 ## Documentation